 - Dr. Rachel Wooliver, Department of Plant & Microbial Biology

-- Professional Development outcome: In addition to attending conference for networking and professional development purposes, will learn techniques to improve science outreach and communication to the general public.
+- Professional Development outcome: In addition to attending conference for networking and professional development purposes, will take part in workshops focused on career opportunities and seed resurrection research.

 - Dr. Adam Hoffman, Department of Psychology

 - Project/Activity: Social Network Analysis workshop for NC State University